 As you turn on A82, there is a moment when you hold your breath as Etive Mor appears in the distance:

-Road to Glencoe Ski Resort
+From the side road to the Glencoe Ski Resort

 As you turn to drive to road up to the Glencoe Ski resort, stop at the intersection near the road signs.
 Below is a river with orange rocks that make a perfect foreground.